AdvancedMRI/frequencyAnalysis/README.md

-mrTools Plugins to do various analyses:
+Plugins for mrTools (https://gru.stanford.edu/doku.php/mrtools/plugins) to do various analyses:

 freqAnal: frequency analysis of time series data (i.e of PC EPI data as in Chen 2015)